aultimus/baconometer/README.md

 ## Dev setup

-- `make install` – Installs Python dependencies from `requirements.txt` (or via Poetry if configured).
+- `make install` – Installs Python dependencies from `requirements.txt` (or via Poetry if configured) and creates `.venv` venv.
+- ` .venv/bin/activate` – Activate venv.
+It is recommended to install [pyenv](https://github.com/pyenv/pyenv) to obviate the need for this step.

 ## Downloading and Preparing Data